NCERT Solutions Class 8 Science Chapter 13 – Free PDF Download

-Answer is (c) A man
+The answer is (c) A man

 When compared to the voices of a baby boy, baby girl, and woman, the voice of a man has a lower pitch.
 As the pitch of a man is low, which is proportional to the frequency of a sound, the man’s voice is of minimum frequency as compared with others.

-3. In the following statements, tick ‘T’ against those which are true, and ‘F’ against those which are false.
+3. In the following statements, tick ‘T’ against those which are true and ‘F’ against those which are false.

-(a) Sound cannot travel in vacuum.
+(a) Sound cannot travel in a vacuum.
 (T/F)

 (b) The number of oscillations per second of a vibrating object is called its time period.
 (T/F)